alleyhector/portfolio/content/jobs/Chani/index.md

 ---

 - Headed the technology department of a queer astrological company
 - Produced our podcast and all associated audio
 - Oversaw our product line including:
   - iOS mobile application
   - e-commerce site
   - blogging platform
   - React based web chart tool
 - Lead initiatives including:
   - Android and web applications
-  - Custom astroligical calculation API
+  - Custom astrological calculation API
-- Liasised with marketing, production, and content to ensure we were consistency in brand and copy
+- Liaised with marketing, production, and content to ensure we were consistency in brand and copy
 - Interfaced with outside vendors